syncfusion-content/xamarin-docs/Xamarin/Themes/Themes.md

 ## Applying themes without resource dictionaries

-You can customize the apperance of the controls without merging common theme resource and control style resource dictionaries in application resources.
+You can customize the appearance of the controls without merging common theme resource and control style resource dictionaries in application resources.

 In the following example, the UI elements of SfTextInputLayout are customized by merging the resource with the 'SfTextInputLayoutTheme' key name, and values are set to the required keys in the next line.
 Similar to this, you can customize the appearance of other controls by merging the resource with the "ControlName" + "Theme" key name and setting values to the required keys of the control in the next line.